Transparency issues

 The same sound from the 2004 port for comparison:

 The Dreamcast version has a lighting system (referred to internally as “LANTERN”) that uses color palettes.
 The lighting information for each level is stored in a pair of files: the PL file (PL*.BIN) contains the palettes, and the SL file (SL*.bin) contains light direction and some miscellaneous information.
-Let’s talk about the PL files first.
-Here is a typical set of palettes found in a PL file (Twinkle Park Act 1):

-The Dreamcast version’s lighting system uses a formula to calculate a “brightness index” for each vertex in the scene, which is used to select colors in the palette.
+The LANTERN lighting system uses a formula to calculate a “brightness index” for each vertex in the scene, which is used to select colors in the palette.
 Several factors, such as the model’s normals and light direction (stored in the SL file) affect brightness index calculation.
 If we visualized brightness indices (from white being maximum brightness to black being completely unlit), it would look something like this:

 Each palette consists of 256 colors.
 The color the texture gets multiplied by (or the color that gets added as a specular color) has the same index in the palette as the brightness index of the vertex.
 So the “brightest” vertex would get the first (0) color in the palettes, and the “darkest” vertex would get the last (255).